IrinaFab/myapp/README.md

 # myapp
 This app was deployed via a CI/CD pipeline and hosted on Google Cloud Platform.
 The app produces 14 days forecast of number of COVID-19 cases in Romania.
-For my application, I used Johns Hopkins dataset of COVID-19 confirmed cases available in BigQuery.
+For my application, I used Johns Hopkins COVID-19 confirmed cases dataset available in BigQuery.

 The first six entries on April 2, 2020.